Injured in a Bicycle Accident in Hawaii?

-Most accidents occur as a result of an error on the part of a motorist who is who is intoxicated or distracted and not looking out for cyclists.
+Most accidents occur as a result of an error on the part of a motorist who is distracted and not looking out for cyclists.
 A motorist's failure to respect a bicyclist's right to ride on the road is tantamount to negligence when a serious accident results.
-A Honolulu bicycle accident attorney at Leavitt Yamane & Soldner will review the facts of your of charge and explain your legal options to seek compensation.
+A Honolulu bicycle accident attorney at Leavitt Yamane & Soldner will review the facts of your accident of charge and explain your legal options to seek compensation.